sankargireesan/Java-Plagiarism-Detector/phaseC/README.md

 5)Open the command prompt.
 Run “npm install” to install all the dependencies.

-6) Once you have node successfully installed, go to the directory where the server.js file is located using command prompt/terminal.
+6)Once you have node successfully installed, go to the directory where the server.js file is located using command prompt/terminal.
 Use the command “node server.js” to run the frontend.
 The application will need port 3000.
 Make sure this is available.
 7)Go to localhost:3000 to see the webpage.
 8)Once you are in localhost:3000, navigate to “Project” link.
 You will be directed to a login page.
 Click on register to register as a new user.
 Once that is done, login to the application.
 Now give student names and links of the java projects on your local machine.
 For example if your java files reside in “C:\User\Projects\Sorters” the you should exactly type “C:\User\Projects\Sorters” in input field.
 Similarly give link for second project.
 Click on “Perform Test” button to run the plagiarism test.